Iraqi Security Forces Killed 149 People In Recent Protests, Inquiry Concludes

 The Iraqi military previously had admitted that its forces had used "excessive force" in attempting to quell protests against government corruption, high unemployment and the lack of basic services such as clean water and electricity.

-Eight members of the security forces also were killed in violent the protests.
+Eight members of the security forces also were killed in violent protests.

 Most of the dead or wounded civilians died of gunshot wounds to the head or chest, NPR's Jane Arraf reports, adding that the protests were sparked by corruption, lack of jobs and poor public services.